catalyst-cloud/catalystcloud-docs/source/getting-started/additional-info.rst

 **********************

-This section is to inform you on other information that we deem important but does not fall under the catagories of services, access or administration.
+This section is to inform you on other information that we deem important but does not fall under the categories of services, access or administration.

 Quotas